ChristianValery/ChristianValery/README.md

 - 👀 I'm interested in Python, Data Science, AI and Mathematics.

-- 🌱 I'm currently learning Bash Scripting and Git.
+- 🌱 I'm currently learning Python Advanced (Regex, Scraping, Concurrency and Decorators).

 - 📫 You can reach me at : c.nguembou@gmail.com